 Shape: Octahedron Average Value: 4.5 (5.025 with Bonus Dice) Used for: Special Training and Blast Weapons

-The d8 is used for units with special training or advanced skills.
-These are indicated on its Stat Card, either in the stat boxes or in the unit's Specialty descriptions.
+The d8 is used for special training or advanced skills.
+These are indicated on a unit's Stat Card, either in the stat boxes or in the unit's Specialty descriptions.

 The d8 is also used for Blast damage that spreads over an arc, such as a dragon's breath weapon or a ShotGun blast.